Levitiku5/CS356-1/README.md

 ## Error Handling

 The program includes basic error handling for invalid arguments and file read/write errors.
 Error messages are displayed in case of any issues.

-## Note

-This implementation is intended for educational purposes and may not be suitable for secure encryption needs.